What Is a Garbage Disposal?

 Pros:

-- Easy to use—just flip the switch and feed waste as needed.
+- Easy to use — flip the switch and feed scraps as needed.

-- Ideal for clearing large amounts of waste quickly.
+- Good for clearing larger amounts of waste quickly.

 Cons: